-This guide will demonstrate how to create a new column type for the Admin Columns plugin.
+This guide will demonstrate how to create a new column type for Admin Columns 3 and Admin Columns Pro 4.

 Please download a copy of this starter-kit here: https://github.com/codepress/ac-column-template.
 (Click the Download Zip button )

 After the starter-kit has downloaded, please extract the .zip file and move the folder called ac-column-template-master to your wp-content/plugins directory.

 The starter-kit contains the following files and folders.
 Here is a brief explanation of each:

 /css: folder for .css files

 /languages: folder for .pot, .po and .mo files